transpose-publishing/landscapeStudy/analysis_notes.md

 - with what would we correlate the h-index? if the policy is clear or not?

+Tony: presumably higher impact journals have more ressources, but maybe they make more money and thus dont need open policies.

+-> crossref for landscape study with general database.

 # Data from CrossRef
 - get an n for the journal: this is possible. would make sense to limit to specific years (for ex.
-2015-2018, or five years), because it would otherwise
+2017-2018, or five years), because it would otherwise
     - take a long time
     - be not helpful, since year coverage might vary.
 - Citations?
 This is essentially the same as h-index, just decomposed into single